listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.4-query-rewriting/problem/readme.md

 ## The Solution

-All we need to do is tag on an extra bit of code into this `generateObject` call, which will also return a search query.
+All we need to do is add an extra bit of code into this `generateObject` call, which will also return a search query.
 We'll need to do a little bit of prompt engineering to describe what the use case is - basically just say this thing's going to be used for semantic search.

 ```ts
 // In chat.ts